Funmula-Corp/biggo-api-python-client/README.md

 # BigGo API Python Client
 BigGo API Python Client is a video API written in python.
 We have two APIs included so far and will update more APIs and the function in each of them in the short future.
-Support Python 3.9+.
+**BigGo API Python Client currently support Python 3.9+.**

 - [Features](#features)
   - [Video API](#video-api)